canrollas/haber-acik/README.md

 ---

 Built with Expo (React Native); runs on iOS and Android.
-News is collected from ~50 sources by a separate service, [news-crawler](https://github.com/canrollas/news-crawler), and written to a Supabase (Postgres) database — this app just reads and displays that data through an API.
+News is collected from ~50 sources by a separate service, [news-crawler](https://github.com/canrollas/news-crawler) (You need authorized access to run this service contact me), and written to a Supabase (Postgres) database — this app just reads and displays that data through an API.

 ## Table of contents